Updated: February 2025

 4. Some bee stings are more painful than others

-On the Schmidt Sting Pain Index, most small bees are categorized into pain level 1 or less, and the pain lasts 5 minutes or less, with the sting of the western honey bee being categorized at pain level 2 and lasting 5 to 10 minutes.
+According to the index, most small bees are categorized into pain level 1 or less (least painful), and lasts 5 minutes or less.
+The sting of the western honey bee was categorized at pain level 2 (low) and lasted 5 to 10 minutes.

-So perhaps bee stings are not too bad as far as pain is concerned!
+So perhaps bee stings are not too bad after all!

 5. Not all bees die if they sting you

-It is correct that honey bee worker (females) will die if they sting you.
-This is because honey bee workers have barbed stings, causing the stinger to get lodged in the skin of mammals (including humans).
+It is correct that honey bee worker (females) will die if they sting you, because

 This is fatal to the honey bee when it tries to pull away from the victim, and the bee will die after the stinging incident.